Erika Sánchez: Prose

-Sánchez's first young adult novel was I Am Not Your Perfect Mexican Daughter.
-It follows 15-year-old Julia Reyes who first struggles to live up to the rule-following example set by her sister Olga, then begins to learn things were not as they seemed when Olga dies unexpectedly.
-Bustle named the book to a list of the best 15 young adult books appearing in October 2017 and it was a finalist for the National Book Award for young people's literature.
-It also won the 2018 Tomás Rivera Award.
+Sánchez's first young adult novel, I Am Not Your Perfect Mexican Daughter, was published in 2017.
+It follows 15-year-old Julia Reyes who struggles to live up to the rule-following example set by her sister Olga.
+Julia begins to learn things were not as they seemed when Olga dies unexpectedly.
+The book explores often stigmatized themes of religion, abortion, suicide, and female sexuality within the Latina and first-generation community.
+Sánchez expressed these themes in a bilingual form throughout the book to pay homage to how her family speaks.